Maureen-osaghae/My-AWS-Learning-Journey/Creating an Amazon DynamoDB for the café website.md

 <img width="959" alt="image" src="https://github.com/user-attachments/assets/0594cc1c-2cb3-46fa-9e7f-bc284c326444" />

-In the next few tasks, I will learn how to add data to the table that I created.
+In the next few tasks, I will learn how to add data to the table I just created.

-<h2>Task 3: Working with DynamoDB data – Understanding DynamoDB condition expressions</h2>
+<h2>Task 3: How I work with data in DynamoDB – Understanding DynamoDB condition expressions</h2>
 Now that I have created the table, I wants to understand what happens when records are written to it.
 In this task, I will insert the first record into the table.

-Review the JavaScript Object Notation (JSON) data that defines the new record.
-In the AWS Cloud9 IDE, expand the resources folder.
+But first I need to review the JavaScript Object Notation (JSON) data that defines the new record.
+In the AWS Cloud9 IDE, I expand the resources folder.
 Open the not_an_existing_product.json file by double-clicking it.

  <img width="959" alt="image" src="https://github.com/user-attachments/assets/01df06ac-406e-4a07-87d1-665de464d6ce" />

 Analysis: This file contains one item with two attributes: product_name and product_id.
 Both of these attributes are strings.
 The primary key (product_name) was defined when the DynamoDB table was created.
-Because DynamoDB tables are schemaless (to be exact, not bound by a fixed schema), you can add new attributes to the table when items are inserted or updated.
-With DynamoDB, you don't need to change the table definition before you add records that contain additional attributes.
+Because DynamoDB tables are schemaless (to be exact, not bound by a fixed schema), I can add new attributes to the table when items are inserted or updated.
+With DynamoDB, I don't need to change the table definition before I can add records that contain additional attributes.
 To insert the new record, run the following command.
-Ensure that you are still in the python_3 folder.
+Ensuring that I am still in the python_3 folder.

       aws dynamodb put-item \
       --table-name FoodProducts \
       --item file://../resources/not_an_existing_product.json \
       --region us-east-1

-Verify that the new record was added to the table by using the DynamoDB console to complete the following tasks:
+I will now go to the DynamoDB console to verify that the new record was added to the table by using the DynamoDB console to complete the following tasks:

 <ol>
       <li>Return to the DynamoDB console and choose the FoodProducts link.</li>